 Prior to joining W3C, Judy was Project Director for the Massachusetts Assistive Technology Partnership, a U.S. federally-funded project promoting access to assistive technology for people with disabilities.
 She worked on several national initiatives to increase access to mainstream technology for people with disabilities and to improve dialog between industry and the disability community.
 Judy has a background in applied linguistics, education, technical writing, management, disability advocacy, and biotechnology.

 Ivan joined the W3C team as Head of Offices in January 2001.
 He served as Head of Offices until June 2006, then as the Semantic Web Activity Lead until December 2013 and then, finally, as the Publishing@W3C Technical Lead.
 He is currently a W3C Fellow for CWI, member of the W3C Strategy as well as the Technical & Architecture teams as focusing on Digital Publishing and (in the T&A team) on of Web of Data related activities.
+Since fall 2019, he is also active in the area of Verifiable Credentials and Decentralized Identities.

 Ivan graduated as mathematician at the Eötvös Loránd University of Budapest, Hungary, in 1979.
 After a brief scholarship at the Université Paris VI he joined the Hungarian research institute in computer science (SZTAKI) where he worked for 6 years.
 He left Hungary in 1986 and, after a few years in industry, he joined the Centre for Mathematics and Computer Sciences (CWI) in Amsterdam where he has held a tenure position since 1988.
 He received a PhD degree in Computer Science in 1990 at the Leiden University, in the Netherlands.